shopsys/shopsys/docs/storefront/gtm/hooks.md

 # GTM Event Hooks

-These hooks are responsible for handling of asynchronous GTM events according to how React's lifecycle works.
+These hooks are responsible for handling asynchronous GTM events according to how React's lifecycle works.
 They do not return anything, just handle the asynchronous event.
-They are usually used for events such as page view or list view.
+They are usually used for events such as page views or list views.

 ## useGtmPaginatedProductListViewEvent

 Hook used to handle viewing of a paginated products list, e.g. category detail, brand detail, or flag detail.
-It is triggered every time page (and therefore products) change.
+It is triggered every time the page (and therefore products) change.

 ```ts
 export const useGtmPaginatedProductListViewEvent = (